 This is consistent with the position taken by Luther who argued that Christ was the Lord and King of Scripture and is the clue through which Scripture is understood.
-As Paul Althaus has expressed it:
+For Luther the key to Scripture and the ultimate base of its authority was this fundamental Christocentricity.
+The intention of Scripture is to proclaim salvation.